Qatar v United Arab Emirates (2019 AFC Asian Cup): United Arab Emirates

 The United Arab Emirates, as hosts, automatically drawn into the group A, along with Bahrain, India and Thailand.
 Prior to the tournament, the United Arab Emirates suffered a bad new when playmaker and star Omar Abdulrahman could not take part due to an injury.
 The United Arab Emirates topped the group, but with an unpromising performance, winning only against India and drew to Bahrain and Thailand.
-In the round of sixteen, the United Arab Emirates struggled for over 120' to overcome a brave Kyrgyzstan 3–2 with Ahmed Khalil converted a successful penalty.
+In the round of sixteen, the United Arab Emirates struggled for over 120' to overcome a brave Kyrgyzstan 3–2 with Ahmed Khalil converted a penalty.
 Then, the United Arab Emirates managed its biggest achievement in the tournament, beating then-Asian champions Australia 1–0 thanked for a mistake by Miloš Degenek, to set-up its semi-final encounter against Qatar.

 As Japan had crushed Iran 3–0 in the earlier semi-finals, the winner of the last semi-final game would face Japan for the trophy.
 The United Arab Emirates also held an edge by historical performance, being undefeated to Qatar since 2002.